Best Homemade Cauliflower Vegan Butter

 - Pasta

-- Q: How long will this vegan butter keep?
 Depending on the freshness of your cauliflower, this vegan butter should keep for about 7 days in an airtight container in the refrigerator.
+It can be frozen in small portions, making it convenient for later use.
+Just thaw it in the fridge or at room temperature before using.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!